e-picas/dotfiles/docs/Sartup-Files.md

 -   for *interactive non-login shell session* (each time you create a new session on a terminal or an ssh connection) :
     -   `~/.bashrc` (the file indicated by the `$ENV` variable)
--   for *non-interactive non-login shell session* (each time a shell script is running) :
+-   for *non-interactive non-login shell session* (each time a shell script is run) :
     -   `~/.bashrc` (the file indicated by the `$BASH_ENV` variable)

 All the files proposed in this package assumes your shell is Bash.
 To set it, use: